bbfrederick/rapidtide/docs/candidate_usage.md

 >     rapidtide inputfmrifile outputname --frequencyband lfo --passes 3

 This will do a fairly simple analysis.
-First, the -L option means that rapidtide2 will prefilter the data to the LFO band (0.009-0.15Hz).
+First, the -L option means that rapidtide will prefilter the data to the LFO band (0.009-0.15Hz).
 It will then construct a regressor from the global mean of the signal in inputfmrifile (default behavior if no regressor is specified), and then use crosscorrelation to determine the time delay in each voxel.
 The